 An introduction to strategic thinking and the basic concepts of Game Theory, according to which a participant's action depends critically on the actions of other participants.
 The course emphasizes the application of those concepts in a wide variety of areas, including finance, management, marketing, law, political science, biology, anthropology, and psychology.
-Topics include, but are not limited to, games with perfect information, games with asymmetric information, auctions, uncertainty and risk, and evolutionarily stable strategies.

-Prerequisites: ECON 1311 and sophomore standing or consent of instructor.
+Topics include but are not limited to games with perfect information, games with asymmetric information, auctions, uncertainty and risk, and evolutionary stable strategies.
+Prerequisites: ECON 1311 and sophomore standing or permission of the instructor